- Subject is a recreational opioid user who is NOT physically dependent on opioids

 excipients in the investigational drug products.

-depression, acute or severe bronchial asthma or hypercarbia, or is suspected of having
+respiratory depression, acute or severe bronchial asthma or hypercarbia, or is

 - Females who are pregnant, lactating, or are planning to become pregnant during the